Ambeeru-Vignesh/XV6-A2/Readme.md

 ### 3.9.
 Update `Makefile` <a name="update-makefile"></a>

-Edit the `Makefile` file and add the following lines in the user section, probably after `_zombie` (around line number 183):
+Edit the `Makefile` file and add the following lines in the user section:

 ```make
 _ps\